skip to main content

 WHO DECIDES HOW CPR IS TAUGHT ON FIRST AID COURSES?

 The Resuscitation Council (UK) is responsible for the resuscitation guidelines for adult basic life support (BLS) used by first aid training providers and in hospitals in the UK.
-The guidelines were last changed in 2015 and an update is planned in 2020.
+Updated guidelines were released in October 2025 and will be implemented throughout 2026.
+You can read more about the updated guidelines here: https://www.reactfirst.co.uk/first-aid-tips/2025-resuscitation-guidelines--what-you-need-to-know/632.htm

-The last update to the CPR guidelines slightly increased the depth and rate of compressions as it is effective chest compressions which make the most difference.
-The guidelines still include using resuce breaths, only if this is not possible or if you don't want to give breaths then compression or hands-only CPR can be performed and will still make a difference.
+The guidelines still include using rescue breaths.
+If this is not possible or if you don't want to give breaths then compression or hands-only CPR can be performed and could still make all the difference!

 I need a CPR Certificate